canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

   - **grade**: Can be used by the publisher to indicate the quality confidence in the build.
 The store will prevent publishing 'devel' grade builds to the 'stable' channel.

-  - **confinement**: Can be either 'devmode' or 'strict'.
+  - **confinement**: Can be either 'devmode',  'strict', or 'classic'.
 A newly-developed snap should start out in `devmode`.
 Security requirements can get in the way during development and 'devmode' eases these requirements.
 Security aspects like confinement can be addressed once the snap is working.
+If there are technical issues that obstruct the confinement of a snap, it may also be developed and released using `classic` confinement. *Classic* imposes no additional restrictions and effectively grants device ownership to the snap.
+Consequently, snaps using *classic* confinement require a manual review before being released to the store (see [Classic confinement review process](https://forum.snapcraft.io/t/process-for-reviewing-classic-confinement-snaps/1460) for further details).

+    However, in this tutorial we will only focus on `devmode` and `strict` confinement.

 So much for the basics.
 Let's customise this for your own snap.
 Change the top of the file to be: